Grazulex/laravel-turbomaker/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Laravel Arc, please send an email to [jms@grazulex.be](mailto:jms@grazulex.be).
+If you discover a security vulnerability within Laravel TurboMaker, please send an email to [jms@grazulex.be](mailto:jms@grazulex.be).
 All security vulnerabilities will be promptly addressed.

 Please do **not** report security issues publicly via GitHub issues or discussions.
 Security reports sent to the maintainer's email will be acknowledged within 48 hours.